-Students enrolled in BIB 112 will be charged a fee for the Logos Bible Software [Bronze Edition].
-The software is also required in BIB 220 and used in other Bible courses.
+^{}Students enrolled in BIB 220 will be charged a fee for the Logos Bible Software [Bronze Edition].
 MCC students qualify for the educational discount.

 Dual Degree Studies

 The dual degree program is minimally a five-year course of study in which a student earns a bachelor degree from Manhattan Christian College and a bachelor degree from Kansas State University or an associate degree or certificate from Manhattan Area Technical College upon confirmation of the completion of all requirements at both institutions.
 Students in this program are equipped through MCC with a biblical foundation that will enable them to penetrate the world with the gospel of Jesus Christ.
 Students in this program are also equipped through KSU or MATC with a vocation that will enable them to go anywhere in the world and, as they do, to be Christian leaders both in the church and in their chosen profession.